News Pakistan | 01 October 2023

 Devastation in Pakistan: The aftermath of mob violence

-Show: true / Country: Pakistan / Pakistan
+Show: false / Country: Pakistan /

 Weeks after the attack in Pakistan, Christians in Jaranwala are trying to find a new normal.
 But the reality is dark—and they need your prayers